-Children’s Association for Maximum Potential (CAMP) 671.5411 – Offers camping experiences for individuals with special needs in a medically safe environment, respite services for families and certification credit for healthcare and other caregivers.
+Children’s Association for Maximum Potential (CAMP) 671.5411 – Offers camping experiences for individuals with special needs in a medically safe environment and respite services for families and caregivers.

-Children’s Hospital of San Antonio 704.2526 – Serves health needs of children and families with chronic and complex medical conditions including cancer, asthma, diabetes, etc.
+Children’s Hospital of San Antonio 704.2526 – Serves health and psychosocial needs of children and families with chronic and complex medical conditions including cancer, asthma, and diabetes.

 Children’s Shelter, The 212.2500 – Provides care to abused and neglected children removed from their homes and offers programs to teach parents self-sufficiency and nurturing approaches for raising children.

-Christian Assistance Ministry 223.4099 – Provides food, clothing, financial assistance for utilities and referrals to people in crisis.
+Christian Assistance Ministry 223.4099 – Provides food, clothing, financial assistance for utilities, and referrals for people in crisis.

-Christian Senior Services/Meals on Wheels/Senior Companions 735.5115 – Promotes the dignity and independence of homebound seniors by providing Meals on Wheels, companionship, and Alzheimer’s adult day care to more than 5,000 seniors each year.
+Christian Senior Services/Meals on Wheels/Senior Companions 735.5115 – Promotes the dignity and independence of homebound seniors by providing Meals on Wheels, companionship, and Alzheimer’s adult day care to thousands of seniors each year.

-City Year San Antonio 247.4500 – An education-focused AmeriCorps program that partners with public schools to reduce dropouts and increase college readiness.
+City Year San Antonio 247.4500 – An education-focused AmeriCorps program that partners with schools to help at-risk students achieve their potential for graduation and beyond.

-Communities in Schools of San Antonio 520.8440 – School-based dropout prevention program that surrounds students with a community of support, empowering them to stay in school and achieve in life.
+Communities in Schools of San Antonio 520.8440 – School-based dropout prevention programs that focus on helping students improve their attendance, behavior, and grades, empowering them to stay in school and succeed in life.

-Daughters of Charity Services of San Antonio 334.2300 – Provides affordable and accessible primary health care, dental care, health education, wellness services, counseling services and child development programs to low-income families.
+Daughters of Charity Services of San Antonio 334.2300 – Provides affordable and accessible primary health care, dental care, health education, child development programs, and utility assistance to economically disadvantaged families.

-Eastside Promise Neighborhood 352.7000 – A neighborhood effort revitalizing the Eastside through high quality schools, improved graduation rates and engaged residents/parents that builds on Eastside assets and addresses challenges.
+Eastside Promise Neighborhood 352.7000 – A neighborhood effort revitalizing the Eastside of San Antonio through high quality schools and early childhood centers, improved graduation rates, and engaged residents/parents who are co-constructing the new Eastside.

-Family Endeavors, Inc. 431.6466 – Provides an array of programs and services for children, adults, families and the homeless struggling with chronic mental illness.
+Family Endeavors, Inc. 431.6466 – Provides an array of programs and services to help formerly homeless individuals struggling with chronic mental illness become self-sufficient.

-Family Service Association of San Antonio 299.2400 – Services address issues of education success, family well-being, child abuse, substance abuse, successful transition through school and independent living for the elderly.
+Family Service Association of San Antonio 299.2400 – Addresses issues of education success, family well-being, child abuse, substance abuse, successful transition through school, and independent living for seniors.

-Good Samaritan Community Services 434.5531 – Provides life-changing services for low-income individuals including childcare, afterschool and summer enrichment, college and career preparation, senior support, adult life skills and education.
+Good Samaritan Community Services 434.5531 – Provides life-changing services for economically disadvantaged individuals including childcare, after-school and summer enrichment, college and career preparation, senior support, and adult life skills.

 Guadalupe County United Way – Serving residents of Guadalupe County.

-Haven for Hope 220.2100 – Provides hope and new beginnings for men, women and children experiencing homelessness.
-We offer residential care and comprehensive services supporting transition from homelessness to housing.
+Haven for Hope 220.2100 – Provides hope and new beginnings for men, women, and children experiencing homelessness.
+Offers residential care and comprehensive services to enable people to transition from homelessness to housing.

-Healy-Murphy Center 223.2944 – Accredited alternative education program that offers self-paced instruction, parenting, child development classes, counseling, clinic and childcare for clients seeking diploma or GED.
+Healy-Murphy Center 223.2944 – Accredited alternative education program that supports students by offering childcare, parenting, and child development classes and counseling, enabling them to receive a diploma or GED.

-Jefferson Outreach for Older Persons 734.5016 – Provides free rides to medical/dental appointments, free grocery, and noon meal delivery and socialization through congregate meals for seniors 60+ in NW San Antonio.
+Jefferson Outreach for Older Persons 734.5016 – Provides free, volunteer-assisted rides to medical/dental appointments for seniors in northwest San Antonio.